 - Vanilla Extract

-Filling: Mix chopped apples, sugar, brown sugar, cinnamon, cloves, vanilla, lemon zest, and flour together.
+- Filling: Mix chopped apples, sugar, brown sugar, cinnamon, cloves, vanilla, lemon zest, and flour together.
 Let the mixture sit while you roll out the crust.

 Can I Use Store Bought Pie Dough?

-How Do I Store Apple Hand Pies?
+How To Store Baked Apple Hand Pies:

-How Do I Make These Ahead Of Time?
+Can I Make Ahead Of Time?

-Option 1: Make the crust ahead of time.
+- Option 1: Make the crust ahead of time.
 You can make pie dough 2-3 days in advance and let it sit in the fridge until you’re ready to use.
 So you can make the dough ahead of time and then the day you want to serve these, make the filling, bake, and top with the glaze.

-Option 2: Follow the recipe exactly and store in the fridge until you’re ready to serve (I suggest only 1-2 days in advance).
+- Option 2: Follow the recipe exactly and store in the fridge until you’re ready to serve (I suggest only 1-2 days in advance).

-Option 3: Follow the recipe exactly, but do not add the glaze.
+- Option 3: Follow the recipe exactly, but do not add the glaze.
 Store in the fridge until you’re ready to serve (again, only 1-2 days in advance).
 Warm them up in the oven, top with the glaze, then serve.

 Final Quick and Easy Baking Tips: